 When vision is blocked due to droopy eyelids, eyelid surgery can significantly improve both distance and peripheral vision.
 It can also revitalize your appearance by removing that heavy, tired look that droopy eyelids present.

 Trust your eyes to a fellowship trained eyelid plastic surgeon,

 who has performed thousands of blepharoplasty procedures over the last 35 years.

-The following are pictures of actual patients whose bilateral blepharoplasty surgery was performed by Dr. Victor.
+The following are pictures of actual patients whose bilateral (both eyes) blepharoplasty surgery was performed by Dr. Victor.